alexbsec/portfolio/README.md

 file suffixes (such as .html, .png and so on).
 I'm working on the authentication page in order to implement some security functionalities, and then break them.

-There is already some apprentice PortSwigger labs with solutions I've found.
+There are already some apprentice PortSwigger labs with solutions I've found.
 It looks like a blog post where I explain my thought process to solve all the problems.

 <h2>About</h2>